JHGelpi/pool-manager/README.md

 - **📧 Email Alerts** - Automated reminders for low inventory and due tasks
 - **📱 Mobile-Friendly** - Responsive design works on all devices

+## Feature Requests
+[ ] Equipment manager to record and document the equipment you have and when purchased [ ] Salinator cleaning task
+[ ] Input of readings to be in a table for quick data entry [ ] Take a photo of chemical reading stick and compare to hex colors of target reading

 ## Tech Stack

 **Backend:**